navcoin/KnowledgeBase/content/NavCoin Core/wallet balance is wrong or not syncing.en.md

 ---
-title: Fixing syncing issues with the NavCoin Core wallet
+title: Fixing balance and syncing issues with the NavCoin Core wallet
 date: "2019-03-21"
 ---